fsarshad/Covid19XRaysHw2/README.md

 ![image](https://github.com/fsarshad/Covid19XRaysHw2/assets/51839755/049f3de0-b4de-48da-bc5c-591140220e60)

-The COVID-19 image sample on the left shows the chest is unhealthy compared to the Normal Image sample.
+The COVID-19 image sample on the left, above, shows the chest is unhealthy compared to the Normal Image sample.
 The pneumonia image sample shows congestion in reference to the normal image.

 ![image](https://github.com/fsarshad/Covid19XRaysHw2/assets/51839755/452576a3-2cee-4674-bd13-28e15f9689e6)